-The processor core is the individual processing unit within the CPU, and each one focuses on one task at the time.
+The processor core is the individual processing unit within the central processing unit (CPU), and each one focuses on one task at a time.
 Most computers now have multiple processor cores, usually starting at four-core (quad-core), which enables them to run various programs and tasks simultaneously.

 On the other hand, clock speed, which is measured in Gigahertz (GHz), refers to how quickly each core retrieves and processes tasks.
 A processor with higher GHz will, consequently, be faster.

 Some high-end models have 10-core processors, with clock speeds up to 5.2Ghz.
 However, if you’re just going to perform general tasks, like streaming and word processing, a dual or quad-core with 2.9GHz to 4.3GHz should be sufficient.

 • GPU for gaming.
 You’ll want a powerful graphics processing unit, or GPU, if you’re looking for a desktop that excels at gaming, video production or anything related to graphics-intensive use.